cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-3-extending-enterprise-model.md

   By introducing the `TimeseriesForecastProduct`, they can make the names consistent.
 * **Extensibility**: Svein Harald also realizes the new concept `TimeseriesForecastProduct` is likely to be extended in the future, for example, with a `confidence` property.
 * **Modeling**.
-In the forecst solution model, the forecast is modeled on the `WindTurbine` and `WindFarm`.
-Svein Harald, however, decides that power production forecast are more generic concepts so he decides to add it to the parent classes `GeneratingUnit` and `EnergyArea` instead.
+In the forecast solution model, the forecast is modeled on the `WindTurbine` and `WindFarm`.
+Svein Harald, however, decides that power production forecasts are more generic concepts, so he decides to add it to the parent classes `GeneratingUnit` and `EnergyArea` instead.
 This way, the Enterprise model is ready for forecast of other types of generating units and energy areas in the future.